OpenSwitchNOS/openswitch-ops-docs/step-by-step-guide.md

 ```

 ## Building the product
-Each platform defines the default outputs produced by the build.
+Each platform defines the default output produced by the build.
 Typically, all that is required to invoke the build is `make`:
 ```
 $ make
 ```

-The build output is found under the `images/` directory.
+The build output can be found under the `images/` directory.

 ## Deploying an image